kiwi0fruit/matplotlibhelper/README.md

 plt.plot([1, 2, 3, 4])
 plt.ylabel(mh.stex('ˎ∇ ⋅ [ ⃗E]ˎ, V/m'))  # using SugarTeX

-# this code in Knitty would be parsed by pandoc,
+# this code in Knitty would be parsed by Pandoc,
 # in Atom/Hydrogen or Jupyter it would be displayed:
 Markdown(f'![My beautiful figure]({mh.img(plt)}){{#fig:1}}')
 ```